Visual Arts

 It will take a total of 3 years

-OR equivalent qualifications and experience
+Equivalent qualifications and experience considered.

-Portfolio submission required
+Portfolio submission (see portfolio requirements).

 In-person study